becerda/DiskpartGUI-WPF/README.md

 Attribute for selected disk.

 ### Displayed Info On GUI
-A column in the previously mentioned JTable marked as "Yes" or "No".
+A column in the previously mentioned ListView marked as "Set" or "Cleared".

 ## Safely Eject Drives
-Diskpart command executed through Java, the selected drive will be unmounted and safe to remove.
+Diskpart command executed through C#, the selected drive will be unmounted and safe to remove.

 ### Diskpart
 ```bash